Dangerous Remedy

 Dangerous Remedy is an Australian historical drama and crime thriller telemovie, which was broadcast on ABC1 on 4 November 2012.
 It depicts real life Scottish-born doctor, Bertram Wainer (Jeremy Sims) as he strives for abortion law reform in the state of Victoria during the late 1960s and early 1970s.
-Also appearing are Susie Porter, William McInnes, Maeve Dermody and Mark Leonard Winter.
-The script was written by Kris Wyld and is loosely based on Wainer's account, It Isn't Nice (1972).
-Dangerous Remedy was directed by Ken Cameron and produced for the ABC by Ned Lander with filming in Melbourne commencing in March 2012.
-At the 2nd AACTA Awards, held in January 2013, Porter was nominated for Best Lead Actress in a Television Drama for her role of Peggy Berman.

 Plot

 In 1967 Bertram attends a young woman who is haemorrhaging severely after having a "backyard" abortion – she later dies in hospital.
 By 1969 Bertram is campaigning for abortion law reform and is assisted by Jo and Peggy.
 Peggy is having an affair with John, who is a physically abusive police inspector.
 Bertram, Jo and Lionel investigate a police protection racket, with doctors bribing police to "look the other way" by not investigating their illegal abortions.
 The corrupt police are from the homicide squad with John appointed as their head and his boss, Jack.
 Bertram and his family are targeted with arson, serious assault and murder attempts.
 Lionel dies in suspicious circumstances, which police attribute to suicide.
 John threatens Bertram to drop his crusade, while Arthur ignores Bertram's calls for an independent investigation into police corruption.
 Despite these setbacks Bertram uses the press to raise public awareness of the corruption and forces the state government into holding an independent inquiry in January 1970.
 This results in three police officers, including John and Jack, being jailed.